Froot: Tour

-Diamandis gave several large profile performances during early 2015, such as a performance at the Governor's Ball in New York City between the 5 and 7 June.
-Other performances included Coachella Festival in April and the Lollapalooza Festival in August.
-After announcing a number of festival dates, in February Diamandis announced the first dates of her third headlining tour, the Neon Nature Tour.
-In an interview with The Guardian, Diamandis stated that her hopes for the merchandise stand for the Neon Nature Tour included scratch and sniff T-shirts, eye shadow and nail varnish modeled after Diamandis's colour palette, and glow-in-the-dark T-shirts so that audience members can wear them and be a part of the show.
+Diamandis gave several large profile performances during early 2015, such as a performance at the Coachella Valley Music and Arts Festival between 12 and 19 April.
+After her performance at the Governor's Ball in June, Diamandis announced the first dates of her third headlining Neon Nature Tour on 23 June which also included the Lollapalooza Festival in August.
+Speaking with The Guardian, she stated that her hopes for the merchandise stand for the concert tour, such as glow-in-the-dark T-shirts, eye shadow, and nail varnish modeled after Diamandis's colour palette, so that audience members can wear them and be a part of the show.
 The stage decoration for the festival performances was described by Diamandis as an "electric garden, with luminous flowers and shiny fruit", though the debut of said setup during Lollapalooza Brasil wound up cancelled due to flight delays.
 The 48-date tour began in October 2015, and included performances in North and South America and Europe.

-On 5 April 2016, Diamandis concluded her tour and posted a picture to Instagram, along with a statement on Twitter.
+Diamandis concluded her tour on 5 April 2016 and made a statement on X (formerly Twitter), which she announced the end of the Froot era via a live-chat and personal letter directed toward her fans.
+Diamandis stated, "I've achieved so many things that I've been trying to for many years.
+Now, I'm gonna take a little break to do some different things.
+I've been on the road for seven years, and I've had an amazing, amazing experience.
+This isn't goodbye for good, it's just for a short while."